EternityForest/pavillion/security.md

 The client's idea of what the server's counter should be is set the first time it gets a message, because it could not be older than the key exchange.
-Thereafter messages must increment.
+Thereafter messages must increment, and a node must not accept old messages.

+The exception is uncounted messages, which are special opcodes that have built-in resistance to replay attacks.
+These may be accepted at at any time and should not affect the counter state.

 ### Nonce Request(Client to server, Security opcode 1)
 When a client wants to send a message to a server, it first sends a Nonce Request, which is simply